-- TNPL believes that the environment and associated natural capitals must be protected and used in a sustainable way to cater to today's demand as well as the needs of future generations. - On environmental front, TNPL is committed to: - Design, Manufacture and Supply of quality products by adopting contemporary technologies for overall efficiency, in a clean environment. - Achieve Environment objectives through sustained R & D efforts and process improvements. - Attain Environmental protection by continual improvements in process and technology. - Comply with all relevant environment legislation and regulation, by forming a separate Environment Management Cell for analysing, taking counter measures and committing to report to the Board of Directors, for any non-compliance. - Report the Environmental performance and compliance on all relevant legal and other statutory requirements of its facilities to the Board of Directors and other relevant stakeholders on a regular basis. - Stimulate optimal usage of Water, Energy and other Natural Resources through technological improvements and behavioural aspects. - Minimize waste and Maximize reuse/recycling. - Integrate Quality, Energy, Environment, Health and Safety requirements with business decisions by adapting the Manufacturing Excellence Model.
+TNPL believes that the environment and associated natural capitals must be protected and used in a sustainable way to cater the today's demand as well as the needs of future generations.

+On Environmental front, TNPL is committed to:

+- Design, Manufacture and Supply of quality products by adopting contemporary technologies for the overall efficiency in a clean environment. - Achieve Environment objectives through sustained R & D efforts and process improvements. - Attain Environmental protection by continual improvements in the process and technology. - Comply with all relevant environment legislation and regulation, by forming a separate Environment Management Cell for analysing, taking counter measures and committing to report to the Board of Directors, for any non-compliance. - Report the Environmental performance and compliance on all relevant legal and other statutory requirements of its facilities to the Board of Directors and other relevant stakeholders on regular basis. - Stimulate rational usage of Water, Energy and other Natural Resources through technological improvements and behavioural aspects. - Minimize waste and Maximize reuse/recycling. - Integrate Quality, Energy, Environment, Health and Safety requirements with business decisions by adapting the Manufacturing Excellence Model.

-TNPL Unit I, Kagithapuram, Karur District.
+TNPL Unit I, Kagithapuram, Karur District

-• Conservation of Forest wood through eco-friendly Raw Material:
+Conservation of Forest wood through eco-friendly Raw Material:

 TNPL is built on the concept that environment should be protected for the benefit of present and future generations.
 TNPL has perfected the technology of manufacturing writing and printing paper from bagasse, an agricultural residue and consumes one million tons of bagasse per annum.
-The mill has used about 7,37,978 MT of depithed Bagasse during the year as the primary raw material for production of 1,39,844 MT of bagasse pulp during the year 2018-19 which has facilitated in conservation of about 6.1 Lakh MT of pulpwood.
-Similarly, TNPL has produced 94,166 MT of Deinked pulp using waste paper as raw material thereby conserving about 4.1 Lakh MT of wood in the year 2018-19.
-TNPL sources wood through its Captive plantation and Farm Forestry model and also from Tamil Nadu Forest Plantation Corporation.
-The Unit has raised pulp wood in 22,356 acres during 2018-19 totaling about 1,46,436 acres of land covering various parts of Tamil Nadu, through its Captive Plantations and Farm Forestry schemes.
-Further, pulpwood is certified by both Forest Stewardship Council Forest Management (FSC-FM) and Forest Stewardship Council Chain of Custody (FSC-COC) which ensures that paper manufacture from wood is managed in a socially and environmentally responsible manner.
+The mill has used about 7,25,391 MT of depithed bagasse during the year as the primary raw material for production of 1,41,765 MT of bagasse pulp during the year 2019-20 has facilitated conservation of about 6.3 Lakh MT of pulpwood.
+Similarly, TNPL has produced 73,372 MT of Deinked pulp using waste paper as raw material thereby conserved about 3.2 Lakh MT of wood in the year 2019-20.

+TNPL is sourcing wood through its Captive plantation and Farm Forestry model and also from Tamil Nadu Forest Plantation Corporation.
+The unit has raised pulp wood in 20,444 acres during 2019-20 totaling about 1,67,715 acres of land covering various parts of Tamil Nadu under through its Captive Plantations and Farm Forestry schemes.
+Further, pulpwood is certified by both Forest Stewardship Council Forest Management (FSC-FM) and Forest Stewardship Council Chain of Custody (FSC-COC) which ensures that paper manufacture from wood is managed socially and environmentally in a responsible way.